lexytxt/poetryfrom061/messages/drunk-dial.md

 # Drunk dial

+I hate
+to keep on
+hitting your line

-I hate to have to hit your line, asking, “Do you still feel me, at least, some of the time?”
+asking, “Do you still feel me, at least, some of the time?”

 But, “Do you
 still see me